-I’ve always been a bargain shopper but until may first trip to Thailand, I had no idea how far a dollar could actually go.
+I’ve always been a bargain shopper but until my first trip to Thailand, I had no idea how far a dollar could actually go.
 During that trip, I learned that I love to haggle.
 At least I thought I did.
-As a tourist it’s part of the experience, and there’s a thrill to be had when you get an instant massive discount for something after simply asking.
+As a tourist, it’s part of the experience, and there’s a thrill to be had when you get an instant massive discount for something after simply asking.

 After living in India for 2 years, I’m somewhat over it.
 These days, when someone quotes me 4 times what I know to be fair I just laugh and walk away.
 I would rather find and give my business to local shops who don’t charge me that much more based on the way I look, but I digress.
 You’re here to learn how to haggle which will come in handy at any starting price.
-Lucky me, I have have local relatives who have shown me how to haggle – although they still insist THEY could have gotten something for less.
+Lucky me, I have local relatives who have shown me how to haggle – although they still insist THEY could have gotten something for less.
 Read on for all of my tips and tricks to haggling while traveling.